-- Missing out on earnings: This is the most significant disadvantage to taking out a Thrift Savings Plan loan.
+- Missing out on earnings: This is the most significant disadvantage of taking out a Thrift Savings Plan loan.
 You are essentially borrowing from your own future when you take out the loan.
 When you remove the money from your Thrift Savings Plan account, you forgo the investment growth you would have earned.
 On top of that, you have to pay back your own money with interest.

 - 90-day repayment if you leave federal service: If you leave federal service while you have a Thrift Savings Plan loan outstanding, you must repay it within 90 days.
 Otherwise, the outstanding amount will be reported to the Internal Revenue Service as income.